genshinteambuilds/Genshin-Team-Builds/teams/oneshot.md

 ![](../.gitbook/assets/UI\_AvatarIcon\_Ayaka.png)

 * Ayaka's **Elemental Burst** has one of the highest multipliers in the game, making her one of the best characters to utilize for Oneshot compositions.&#x20;
-* While most Cryo Oneshot teams would focus on Melting the damage, Ayaka's Elemental Burst damage is spread across many smaller hits making **Melt** less viable than going for traditional **Freeze** to focus on high **Crit Damage** and other buffs/debuffs.&#x20;
+* While most Cryo Oneshot teams would focus on Melting the damage, Ayaka's Elemental Burst damage is spread across many smaller hits making **Melt** less viable than going for traditional **Freeze** to focus on high **CRIT DMG** and other buffs/debuffs.&#x20;

 ### Supporting Cast